Contents

 • mixtral_47B_instruct: Mixtral 47B Instruct is a 47 billion parameter language model with a 32K context length.
 It was fine-tuned for chat.

-• llama2_70B: Llama2 70B is a 70 billion parameter language model with a 4K context length trained on 2000G tokens.
+• llama3.3_70B_instruct: Llama3.3 70B instruct is a 70 billion parameter chat model.
+The context length is currently limited to 8K.
 There are specific use restrictions associated with this model.

 • gptj_6B: GPT-J is a 6 billion parameter language model with a 2K context length trained on the Pile (825 GB of text data) published by EleutherAI.